How to Stop Your Spouse From Bringing Up the Past

 Because you may recall it quite uniquely, you should avoid trying to determine who is right or wrong.
 The only win-win situation is one where you both renounce being the winner of who has the truthful version.

 In any case, the focus should be on the present problem.
-The more attention you give to the current situation, the higher chances of resolving it.
+The more attention you give to the current situation, the higher your chances of resolving it.

 4. Agree on an adequate time for discussing the past